j-mark-hou/elasticnet/README.md

-Python implementation coordinate-descent based optimization for elastic net.
+Python package for coordinate-descent based optimization for elastic net.

 For an example, see https://github.com/j-mark-hou/elasticnet/blob/master/example.ipynb